 In this part of the course you will be introduced to the basic concern of modern macroeconomics – its focus on choices in an inter-temporal setting in the context of three markets: output of goods market, the financial market, and the labour market.
 In the process we shall focus on a major feature of modern economies – the existence and persistence of unemployment – and the tools essential for an understanding of such a phenomenon.

 The aim of the course is to provide the basic knowledge of economics theory of labour demand and supply, equilibrium on the labour market and wage determination.
 A specific focus will be dedicated to labour market policies, education and training, wage discrimination, unemployment and labour unions.

 Development economics: an overview

 This course seeks to introduce students to leading issues in development economics and sets the broad context within which in-depth coverage of selected topics can be undertaken.
 The course commences with the theme of conceptualising and measuring development, with specific emphasis on the Millennium Development Goals (MDGs) and their evolution to the Sustainable Development Goals (SDGs) that will define the landscape of development assistance for the next 15 years.
 The course introduces students to some iconic models of growth and development with particular emphasis on salient analytical frameworks that deal with the role of the labour market in the process of structural transformation.
 The course encourages students to engage critically with a series of debates pertaining to trade policy and development that dominated the 1970s, the legacy of structural adjustment programmes which prevailed during the 1980s and the 1990s, and the contemporary discourse on premature de-industrialisation as well as the middle income trap.
 Empirical approaches to development economics are discussed from the perspective of cross-country regressions and randomized control trials.
-The course concludes with a forward-looking view on the evolution of development economics both as a research agenda and a paradigm for policy-makers.
+The course concludes with a forward-looking view on the future of work in developing countries.